prat23k/xamarin-calabash/README.md

 We've created a sample project: [X-Platform-Example](https://github.com/calabash/x-platform-example) using the open source WordPress app.
 If you want to follow along and try things out, go to the project page [https://github.com/calabash/x-platform-example](https://github.com/calabash/x-platform-example) and follow install and run instructions.
 You can also choose to just read about the principles in this article and try to implement them in you own app.

+# Circle ci integration and running tests on xamarin test cloud

+Android calabash scripts integrated with circle ci and running tests on xamarin test cloud

 # Page Objects

 A *page object* is an object that represents a single screen (page) in your application.
 For mobile, "screen object" would possibly be a better word, but Page Object is an established term that we'll stick with.